CodeYourFuture/My-Coursework-Planner/readme.md

 There are example project boards attached to each module, showing you ways you can use boards to manage your time, prioritise, scope, and track your work.
 You should use the _same project board_ all the way through the course, and add to it as you go.
 Learn as you go, and adapt your board as you learn.

 You can, and should, also add your own tickets to the board.
 Just remember it's a public board, so don't add anything you don't want to share with your mentors.

+You can watch [this video](https://www.loom.com/share/825be2e98a5046339500449dbf86ff01) about how to create your coursework-planner board.